KawaroX/fox-and-bunny/README.md

 ## Origins

 "Why Fox and Rabbit?" you might ask.
-In countless fairy tales, foxes and rabbits are two of the most familiar and beloved characters.
-The fox often represents cunning and wit, while the rabbit symbolizes innocence and kindness.
+In countless fairy tales, foxes and bunnys are two of the most familiar and beloved characters.
+The fox often represents cunning and wit, while the bunny symbolizes innocence and kindness.

 We chose these two characters as the name of our project because they evoke shared childhood memories.
 They are not just characters; they are cultural symbols, a universal language that transcends age and culture.
 In our story workshop, these seemingly opposing characters coexist harmoniously, symbolizing the world we hope to create—a world where wisdom and innocence, cleverness and kindness, dance together.

-Here, every story is a warm encounter, a perfect blend of the fox's wit and the rabbit's purity.
+Here, every story is a warm encounter, a perfect blend of the fox's wit and the bunny's purity.
 We hope that both children and adults can find their own story here and feel the magic of fairy tales.

 ## What We Offer